harness/ff-proxy/cmd/offline-data-gen/README.md

   -environments int
     	the number of environments to generate (default 2) -factor int
-    	the factor to apply to the number of features, segments and targets for each environmnet that's created (default 2) -features int
+    	the factor to apply to the number of features, segments and targets for each environment that's created (default 2) -features int
     	baseline number of features to generate (default 1) -segments int